jameshughes89/cs101/source/asn1.rst

 * My thing keeps telling me ``No such file or directory: 'starbucks.csv'``
 	* Then the starbucks file probably isn't where python is looking.
 * But density will grow larger the smaller I make the area (aren't I so smart).
-	* Congratulations, you understand basic math.
+	* Congratulations, you understand basic arithmetic.
 * Is my area a high/low enough density?
 	* I really don't care how high/low it is.
 Just try a few things and see what you get.
 * But I never used the one function!!!!1!